reactjs/react.dev/content/docs/reference-react.md

 ### Fragments

-`React` also provides a component for rendering a multiple elements without a wrapper.
+`React` also provides a component for rendering multiple elements without a wrapper.

 - [`React.Fragment`](#reactfragment)